Songs of Faith and Devotion: Hamburg sessions

+London sessions

+Olympic Studios, pictured in 2008, was the final recording and mixing location for the album.

+The band moved to London to continue recording and mixing at Olympic Studios in late 1992.
+The final version of "One Caress" as well as vocals for "Rush" and "Get Right with Me" were completed at these sessions.
+Wilder also spent time while at Olympic Studios mixing "Walking in My Shoes" for its single release later in 1993.
+Wilder, Flood and Mark "Spike" Stent completed the final album mix at Olympic Studios in December 1992.

+Though Wilder would say the band members had drifted as far apart as they had ever been, the emotional stress contributed to some of Depeche Mode's best tracks, including "In Your Room" and "Walking in My Shoes", which many felt were indicative of Gore's greatest works.

-It was during the recording of the album that Wilder decided he had to leave the band, although he wouldn't leave until after the subsequent tour.
+It was during the recording of the album that Wilder realised that he might have to leave the band.
 Wilder later was comparing the friction between the members of the Beatles during the recording of their 1968 self-titled album to conditions working on Songs of Faith and Devotion: "We were in the worst possible state as members but we were creating some of our best work.
 The stories I hear about them [The Beatles] not being even in the same room together – that was very much the same with us, when one person would be in the studio and the other would be in another city, and then the next day that person would come and do their vocal and you'd go away, because you couldn't bear to be in the same room. ... at the time, it was a living hell.
 During the making of that album, I really made a decision to leave the group; even though I didn't leave until two or three years later, I remember thinking 'I'm never going to make another record under these circumstances again, because it's so much not fun'.
 And music should be fun – there should be some sort of enjoyment there."
-The album was mixed at Olympic Studios in London by Wilder, Flood and Mark "Spike" Stent.
+When asked by the Depeche Mode fan club magazine Bong in early 1992 about whether or not he saw himself still with the band in ten years, he said no.